13 June 2025

-Our next set of indicators, published in June, will express how UK businesses, consumers and financial markets continue to respond to uncertainty.
-Until then, sign up to receive our regular economic updates and read RSM Economist Tom Pugh’s commentary of key datapoints, weekly Economic Voice briefings and UK Quarterly Economic Outlook
+Our next set of indicators, published in July, will express how UK businesses, consumers and financial markets continue to respond to uncertainty as government spending starts to flow through the real economy.
+Until then, sign up to receive our regular economic updates and read RSM Economist Tom Pugh’s commentary of key datapoints, weekly Economic Voice briefings and UK Quarterly Economic Outlook.

 UK Credit Impulse